Damir Imamović: Career

 Imamović held his first concert in The Art Gallery of Bosnia and Herzegovina, in Sarajevo, in 2004.
 Soon after he played numerous concerts in Bosnia and Herzegovina and in the region of the former Yugoslavia, after the first CD with his Damir Imamović Trio was released in 2006.
 His most acclaimed CD was "Abrašević Live" which was to appear in 2008.
 It won him the "Davorin" music award of Bosnia and Herzegovina, as well as numerous international tours and performances in important festivals such as: Druga Godba (Slovenia), Jazz Fest Sarajevo (BIH).
 The "Abrašević Live" also features Damir's first sevdah compositions based on the traditional lyrics "Dva se draga".

-Bosnian/Croatian film maker Marina Andree-Škop made a documentary film "Sevdah" alongside Damir's work in sevdah which renewed interest of younger audiences in this ancient art.
-The film won Sarajevo Film Festival's Audience award "The Heart of Sarajevo" in 2009.
+Renowned Bosnian/Croatian filmmaker Marina Andree-Škop collaborated with Damir Imamović in crafting the documentary film "Sevdah," rekindling the interest of a younger audience in this ancient art form.
+The film earned accolades, securing the Audience Award, "The Heart of Sarajevo," at the Sarajevo Film Festival in 2009.

-Damir's solo albums feature a bit different, more intimate style.
-His solo concerts in the gardens of Sarajevo during summer months became a very sought-after act, so he released the album of live performances: Svrzina Kuća, on 9 October 2011 by the Sarajevo-based record label iTM.
-The album consists of live recordings from his performances on 27 and 28 July 2011 in the house of Svrzo in Sarajevo.
+Damir's solo ventures showcase a distinctive, more intimate style.
+His live performances in Sarajevo's summer gardens garnered considerable acclaim, prompting the release of the live album "Svrzina Kuća" on 9 October 2011 by the Sarajevo-based record label iTM.
+The album features recordings from Damir's captivating shows held on 27 and 28 July 2011 at the historic Svrzo house in Sarajevo.

-In 2012 Damir formed Damir Imamović's Sevdah Takht, consisting of Ivan Mihajlović (el. bass, from Belgrade) and Nenad Kovačić (percussion, from Zagreb).
-The trio appeared in the most important music festival in Europe: Druga Godba (Slovenia), Balkan Trafik (Belgium), Culturscapes (Switzerland), TFF Rudolstadt (Germany).
-In 2015 the band was joined by Ivana Djurić, a Sarajevo-based violinist.
+In 2012 Damir formed "Damir Imamović's Sevdah Takht," featuring Ivan Mihajlović (electric bass, from Belgrade) and Nenad Kovačić (percussion, from Zagreb).
+The trio made notable appearances at prestigious music festivals across Europe, including Druga Godba (Slovenia), Balkan Trafik (Belgium), Culturscapes (Switzerland), and TFF Rudolstadt (Germany).
+In 2015, Sarajevo-based violinist Ivana Djurić joined the ensemble.

-The band had their showcase concert at the WOMEX 2015 festival in Budapest.

-The quartet was signed by the Glitterbeat Records in 2015, and their first album will be released internationally on 29 April 2016.
-The first single "Sarajevo" was released on 13 February 2016.
+The quartet showcased their musical prowess at the WOMEX 2015 festival in Budapest.
+In 2015, Glitterbeat Records signed the quartet, and their inaugural album is set for international release on 29 April 2016, with the first single, "Sarajevo," hitting the airwaves on 13 February 2016.

-Damir Imamović is a dedicated sevdah researcher, educator and a producer.
-In 2014 he produced and released an album "The Art of Saz" by Ćamil Metiljević, sevdah master of older generation.
-He also produced a young saz player's debut "The house of saz" by Jusuf Brkić.
+Beyond his musical contributions, Damir Imamović is a dedicated sevdah researcher, educator, and producer.
+In 2014, he produced and released the album "The Art of Saz" by Ćamil Metiljević, a sevdah master from an older generation.
+Additionally, he played a pivotal role in producing the debut album "The House of Saz" by young saz player Jusuf Brkić.